-HIMANSHI KHURANA is an undergraduate student in the Faculty of Science at McMaster University.
+HIMANSHI KHURANA was an undergraduate student in the Faculty of Science at McMaster University.
 One of her passions is astronomy and the connection it has with ancient civilizations.
 She explored ancient Egyptian astronomy through a summer research project and has since become involved with the project.

 JESSE BETTENCOURT is an MSc student in the Department of Mathematics at the University of Toronto, Ontario, Canada.
 His interest in ancient Egyptian astronomy and his involvement with this project began through a summer research assistantship during his undergraduate studies in the Integrated Science program at McMaster University, Ontario, Canada.